 - Not for you if you’re claustrophobic

-The Respironics ComforGel Mask earns high marks in a lot of categories thanks to a variety of features that make it comfortable and easy to use.
-You’ll like how you feel after a good night’s sleep thanks to this CPAP.
+The Respironics ComforGel Mask earns high marks in a lot of categories, thanks to a variety of features that make it comfortable and easy to use.
+You’ll like how you feel after a good night’s sleep, thanks to this CPAP.

 Another product to check out if full masks work best for you is the Fisher & Paykel Simplus mask.
 Everything about the mask shows – and feels – that it’s designed for comfort while also delivering the effective sleep treatment that your health demands.

-The Simplus Full Face Mask has three, trademarked components that provide comfort and an exceptional seal with every use: RollFit, ErgoForm, and Easy Frame.
+The Simplus Full Face Mask has three trademarked components that provide comfort and an exceptional seal with every use: RollFit, ErgoForm, and Easy Frame.

-The RollFit function enables you to achieve an optimal, one-piece seal as it rolls back in forth on the bridge of your nose.
+The RollFit function enables you to achieve an optimal, one-piece seal as it rolls back and forth on the bridge of your nose.
 It minimizes pressure on the nose while ensuring a tight seal that prevents air from escaping.
 The RollFit seal also incorporates an advanced air diffuser that’s designed to keep noise and air draft to a minimum.

 Also, you’ll like the fact that the RollFit seal leaves fewer impressions on the nose and face than with other masks.

 The ErgoForm headgear includes panels that provide structure and support to create maximum stability.
-The headgear “self-locates” on the back of the head which allows for maximum head movement without the mask becoming dislodged.
+The headgear “self-locates” on the back of the head, which allows for maximum head movement without the mask becoming dislodged.